 Horse racing and parimutuel wagering are still legal in Wisconsin despite the lack of active racetracks.
 Chapter 562 of the Wisconsin Statutes lays out the rules for conducting races and accepting wagers.
 Simulcast wagering is permitted under state law, but only for licensed racetracks (of which there are none) that host a minimum number of live race days each year.

-Advance deposit wagering is not addressed by state law, but WI Stat § 562.211 appears to prohibit wagers that take place anywhere than at an authorized racetrack.
+Advance deposit wagering is not addressed by state law, but WI Stat § 562.211 appears to prohibit wagers that take place anywhere other than at an authorized racetrack.
 Despite this, major racing betting sites do accept customers from Wisconsin.
 The legal justification for doing so is unclear, but the mobile racebooks listed near the top of this page are based in the US and hold licenses in other states to conduct parimutuel wagering.

 WI Daily Fantasy Sports

-Wisconsin has not yet officially ruled on the legality of daily fantasy sports, although the debate does continue to this day.
 Legislation in the form of two complementary bills introduced in the Assembly and Senate during the 2015/16 legislative session sought to legalize and regulate fantasy sports, but both failed to pass.

 State Rep. Tyler Vorpagel introduced nearly identical legislation again at the end of 2017.
 Once again, his legislation sought to give the fantasy sites that already operate in Wisconsin firm legal status and ensure they register with the state, prevent employees from playing and manage their finances responsibly.
+The 2017 bill also failed to become law.

 Sports Betting in Wisconsin